Paul was home on leave when the bombing of Pearl Harbour occurred

 and "The Four Chaplains Day Celebration".

-ad a chance to write for the American Legion paper
+Paul wrote for the American Legion paper

-and then ultimately, for their funeral services.
+and for their funeral services.

 As the daughter to Paul Hayes,

-I can tell you that The Fourth of July was always elaborately celebrated!
+I can tell you that The Fourth of July

-It was a day held in very high regard in our home
+It was a day held in very high regard in our home,

 and all of us still carry that devotion with us.